brillout/wildcard-api/docs/blog/rest-rpc.md

 An API consisting of custom JSON endpoints is RPC-like but it is *not* RPC.

-##### REST level 0
+##### REST level-0

 REST defines its methodology over 5 levels of principles.

-The first level, REST level 0, stipulates the usage of the HTTP protocl to transport data.
+The first level, REST level-0, stipulates the usage of the HTTP protocl to transport data.

-Any API that uses HTTP is a REST level 0 API;
+Any API that uses HTTP is a REST level-0 API;
-RPC and custom JSON endpoints are REST level 0 APIs.
+RPC and custom JSON endpoints are REST level-0 APIs.

-##### REST level 5
+##### REST level-5

-For an API to be called REST, it needs to follow *all* the principles of all the 5 levels of REST.
+For an API to be called REST, it needs to follow *all* the principles of REST level-5, REST level-4, etc.

-A REST level 5 API, in a nutshell, is an API that consists of CRUD operations on schema models;
+A REST level-5 API, in a nutshell, is an API that consists of CRUD operations on schema models;
-a REST level 5 API has a schema (whereas a REST level 0 API is schemaless).
+a REST level-5 API has a schema (whereas a REST level-0 API can be schemaless).

 ##### RPC-like